October 22nd 2021 - 10am-4pm EDT

 in conjunction with the 54th IEEE/ACM International Symposium on Microarchitecture (MICRO-54)

 - We have an exciting event planned for this year.
-If you select our workshop when going through the MICRO registration you may receive a little surprise on the mail.
 The program has been published, check it out here.

 - The workshop will have several live sessions between 10am-4pm EDT on Friday October 22nd.